The Measured Scoop

 All the ingredients needed to make butterball turkey breast.

-For more information on brining, check out Jessica McGavin's blog article on two ways to brine a turkey.
-The post includes a chart showing how to adjust the salt depending on what brand/type you use.
+For more information on brining, check out my post on thin-sliced chicken breast.
+This post includes a chart showing how to adjust the salt depending on what brand/type you use.

-Butter - Use unsalted butter only.
-See the Substitutions section for dairy alternatives.
+Butter - Use unsalted butter to control seasoning.
+If dairy-free, substitute olive oil.
+See the Ingredient swaps and Variations section for more information.

-Fresh herbs - Rosemary, sage, and thyme are traditional poultry seasonings.
-In fact, you can find all three in the perfect amount in a clamshell at most grocery stores.
+Fresh herbs - Rosemary, sage, and thyme are traditional poultry herbs that add freshness and depth.
+You can usually find them together in "poultry blend" packs at most grocery stores.

 • Measuring cups and spoons